 The Custodian may resign at any time by providing 30 days written notice to the Account Owner.
 Upon receiving such written notice, the Account Owner will appoint a successor trustee or custodian in writing.
-Upon such appointment and upon receiving acknowledgement from the successor trustee or custodian of acceptance of the Custodial Account, the Custodian shall transfer the Custodial Account, less any applicable fees or penalties, to the successor trustee or custodian.
-If no successor trustee or custodian is appointed or no distribution instructions are provided by the Account Owner, the Custodian may, at its own discretion, select a successor trustee or custodian and transfer the Custodial Account, less any applicable fees or penalties, or may distribute the Custodial Account, less any applicable fees or penalties, as a single payment to the Account Owner.
+Upon such appointment and upon receiving acknowledgement from the successor trustee or custodian of acceptance of the Custodial Account, the Custodian shall transfer the Custodial Account, less any applicable fees or penalties, to the successor trustee or custodian may, at its own discretion, select a successor trustee or custodian and transfer the Custodial Account, less any applicable fees or penalties, as a single payment to the Account Owner.
 The Custodian shall not be liable for any losses for any actions or inactions of any successor trustee or custodian.